Welcome to today's edition of the Rush 24-7 podcast.

 He was doing that because Rush Limbaugh beat him up last night after he was too nice to Sotomayor, really, in his opening comments.

-Oh, that's even the worst of the thing.
+Oh, that's even the worst.

-He's saying if you mean he cares.
+He's saying anything he cares.

-You know, Rush Limbaugh is saying if Lindsey Graham says you're going to make it unless you have a meltdown, he's saying, what's the point of the hearings?
+You know, Rush Limbaugh is saying, if Lindsey Graham says you're going to make it unless you have a meltdown, he's saying, what's the point of the hearings?

 He said, come on, give some guts.

-You know that's the worst condescending thing you've ever said on this show, Roger.
+You know, that's the worst condescending thing you've ever said on this show, Roger.

 Let's go back and play Cut 13.

-I don't know, put this in perspective.
+I had to put this in perspective.

-This is John King, and this this morning on CNN Live.
+This is John King and this this morning on CNN Live.

-For Republicans, though, will tell you, members of the committee will tell you they privately that they feel hamstrung by the initial reaction, the Rush Limbaugh and the others saying she's a racist, she's a reverse racist, and they feel that if they get it all aggressive with her, it will back I single-handedly am in charge of the Republicans on the committee and their interrogation techniques.
+The Republicans, though, will tell you, members of the committee will tell you privately that they felt hamstrung by the initial reaction, the Rush Limbaugh and the others saying she's a racist, she's a reverse racist, and they feel if they get it all aggressive with her, that it will back you.

 I think they brought the horse out of retirement to host the show.